 2. Check the USB Drive Body

 Normally I’d make something this simple the first step.
-However, I’d rather see you protected from a virus, rather than start with the simpler fixes.
-Some USB flash drives have a mechanical switch on them that puts them into Write Protect mode.
+However, I’d rather see you protected from a virus, instead of starting with the simpler fixes.
+Some USB sticks have a mechanical switch on them that puts them into Write Protect mode.
 This can be a very small slider switch which may have caught on something in your pocket or computer case.

 If this is the situation, then simply move the switch to the unlocked position and try to copy files again.